KCRG-TV: Subchannel history

 In late August 2011, KCRG added a third subchannel, 9.3, branded "WXNow" and featuring local forecasts and looping conditions originated locally from station weather computers.
 On October 1, 2013, the WXNow loop was moved to an online-only streaming channel on the station's website and replaced on 9.3 by the lifestyle-oriented Live Well Network.
 With Live Well slated to discontinue programming in January 2015, subchannel 9.3 joined Antenna TV that month, taking over the network's Eastern Iowa affiliation from KWKB (subchannel 20.2).

 At the start of March 2019, KCRG added two more subchannels on 9.4 and 9.5, carrying Heroes & Icons and Start TV respectively, as part of a multi-station deal with Gray and Weigel Broadcasting, which owns H&I and Start TV.
 The new subchannels were made possible with a multiplexer upgrade which also resulted in KCRG-DT2 being upgraded to an HD presentation.

 On New Year's Day 2020, KCRG launched a new subchannel on channel 9.6 that is affiliated with Circle, a country music-related TV network that was launched the same day.

-On August 2, 2021, Antenna TV temporarily left the Cedar Rapids market and was replaced by The CW on 9.3, taking the network's affiliation from KWWL-DT2.
-Also, Heroes & Icons was moved to KWWL-DT2 with Start TV and Circle leaving the Cedar Rapids market temporarily due to KCRG using up all available bandwidth within its multiplexer to allow broadcasting The CW in HD.
+On August 2, 2021, Antenna TV left the Cedar Rapids market and was replaced by The CW on 9.3, taking the network's affiliation from KWWL-DT2.
+Also, Heroes & Icons was moved to KWWL-DT2 with Start TV and Circle leaving the Cedar Rapids market due to KCRG using up all available bandwidth within its multiplexer to allow broadcasting The CW and MyNetworkTV in HD.
+Start TV re-entered the Cedar Rapids market on KWKB-DT4 in November 2023.

-Programming

-KCRG airs America This Morning at 4 a.m. due to the 4:30 a.m. start of their newscasts.
-Syndicated programs on KCRG include Live with Kelly and Ryan, The Big Bang Theory, The Good Dish, and Rachael Ray.
-TV9 also carries Iowa Hawkeyes football games selected for broadcast by ABC.

-The station produces PowerHouse TV, a program about energy efficiency and safety, for local utility Alliant Energy, which airs on KCRG and stations throughout Alliant's service area in Iowa, Wisconsin, Minnesota and small portions of Illinois and Missouri.